-Ratanalert focuses his research on a specific type of DNA nanostructure referred to as DNA origami, for which DNA is used not as genetic material but rather as a self-assembling polymer.
+Ratanalert focused his doctoral research on a specific type of DNA nanostructure referred to as DNA origami where DNA is used as a self-assembling polymer.
 By programming the sequences of the DNA, the strands can stick to one another beyond the standard double helix to form 2D and 3D structures of arbitrary size and shape.

 Ratanalert earned his PhD in chemical engineering from the Massachusetts Institute of Technology in 2018.